ferreiro/react-native-app/README.md

 3. Start the server `yarn start.`

 You may need to download ![https://expo.io/](https://expo.io/) in your phone if you want to develop with your phone.
 Otherwise, you should install some android or iOS emulator.

+## Testing

+This app has been tested in android (Pixel 2 with latest OS) as well as iOS (with the emulator in Pixel X)